MAGIC cohorts

 The Inter99 Study

 Inter99 is a population based randomised intervention study which took place at the Research Centre for Prevention and Health.
 The study is based on 61,301 persons in certain age groups, living in the south western part of The Capital Region of Denmark.
 The aim of the study was to prevent cardiovascular disease by healthy lifestyle.
 A random sample was invited for screenings of the risk of cardiovascular disease and repeatedly offered assistance to improve their lifestyle, while another random sample, the control group, completed questionnaires.
-For more, please visit the inter99 study website

 Cooperative Health Research in the Region of Augsburg, Southern Germany (KORA)